Lane Kenworthy, The Good Society

 1 is the highest rank; 21 is the lowest.
 Horizontal axis: Successful society rank.
 See figure 1 above.
 Vertical axis: Rank on the 2023 human development index, which is aggregated from three indicators.
 Data source: United Nations Development Programme (UNDP), Human Development Report 2025, statistical annex table 1.
 The correlation is +.84.

 The OECD has a measure of “current wellbeing” based on 24 indicators of material conditions, quality of life, and community relationships.
-Figure 15 shows a good bit of similarity here too, though Austria, Ireland, and Australia do better in the OECD ranking than in the successful society ranking.
+Figure 15 shows a good bit of similarity here too, though Austria and Ireland do better in the OECD ranking than in the successful society ranking.

 Figure 15.
 Successful society rank and OECD current wellbeing rank